JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 ## De-duplicate results with `UNIQUE` and `RETURN`

 Sometimes a query may generate duplicate results.
-This occurs if there are multiple paths of traversals (i.e. relationships) between the vertices (i.e. entities) referenced in a particular query.
+This duplication occurs if there are multiple paths of traversals (such as relationships) between the vertices (such as assets) referenced in a specific query.

-Take the example below:
+In this example:
 ```j1ql
 Find aws_eni with publicIpAddress != undefined as nic
   that relates to aws_instance